 With two pools to choose from, we love the main swimming pool located in the Meadow Recreation Area.
 The Meadow Pool has the slide pictured above.
 The Wilderness Swimmin’ Pool is located among the cabin loops, and is much smaller.
 One of our favorite things to do at Disney’s Fort Wilderness, is to chill out by the pool.

 The Meadow Pool also has a fenced in splash play area for smaller kids.
 Bring own towels from your campsite or cabin.
 Life jackets are complimentary at both pools, and available at The Bike Barn too.

-14. Poolside Activities
+14. Poolside Activities at Fort Wilderness

 Our girls have always had so much fun with the poolside activities!!
 Dance parties, hula hoop contests (Anna has been the champ several times), trivia, and so much more.
 Be sure to get your recreation guide from the Reception Outpost for daily activities.
 You may even win some fun prizes!!

 15. Relax on the Beach

 Although you no longer can swim in the lake, you can still relax, and take a break on Clementine’s Beach.
 With lounge chairs, you can soak up some sun, listen to music, or read a book.
 They even have tables and chairs to sit and enjoy a snack or meal.